thesystemninjaneer/billtracker/my-bill-tracker-frontend/README.md

     src/pages/NotFound.jsx: For handling invalid routes.

-## Integration of frontend with organizatgion service
+## Integration of frontend with organization service

-React frontend to make API calls to your newly created Organization Service.
+React frontend makes API calls to the Organization Service.
 This involves:

 1. Updating BillOrganizationForm.jsx: To send POST requests for adding and PUT requests for updating.
 It will also make a GET request if editing an existing organization.